Can Confidence Estimates Decide When Chain-of-Thought Is Necessary for LLMs?: Model Inference Settings

 \section{Model Inference Settings}

-We use Hugging Face Transformers for all inference.
-For Qwen models (8B and 32B), we follow the recommended decoding settings from the model cards, using temperature 0.6 and top-p 0.95 to avoid degenerate repetition.
+For GPT-5.1 we use greedy decoding for direct answers and the default temperature of 1.0 when using the high reasoning effort.
+We use Hugging Face Transformers for inference on Qwen and GPT-OSS models.
+For Qwen models (8B and 32B), we follow the recommended decoding settings from the model cards, using a temperature of 0.6 and top-p of 0.95 to avoid degenerate repetition.
 For GPT-OSS-20B, we use the default sampling configuration with temperature 1.0 and top-p 1.0.
-In all setting we set a maximum limit of 7000 thinking tokens and insert text that prompts the model to answer after this limit has been reached.
+In all settings, we set a maximum limit of 7000 thinking tokens and insert text that prompts the model to answer after this limit has been reached.